ahmedali12311/HandController/README.md

 ## Features

 - Move cursor using your index finger
-- Click by raising your pinky finger
+- Click by high five
-- Open Notepad by snapping your thumb and middle finger together
+- Open League of legends by opening your 3 index, middle and ring fingers
-- Switch tabs (Ctrl+Tab) by raising your index and middle fingers
+- Switch tabs (Ctrl+Tab) by raising your thumbs and then selecting the tab by pinky finger

 ## Requirements